UAE chills at below 2ºC: Will temperatures rise this week?

 The weather pattern, which began on Wednesday, deepened on Friday, causing widespread heavy rainfall "across large areas".
 Dr Habib explained that moisture from the Arabian Sea contributed to significant cooling in the upper atmosphere, further impacting the region's weather.

-Winter temperature fluctuations are largely influenced by the prevailing weather patterns.
-“For example, often the cold air mass moving from Europe towards our region can significantly impact the temperature, especially in the northern Gulf areas, bringing colder conditions."
+The prevailing weather patterns largely influence winter temperature fluctuations.
+“For example, the cold air mass moving from Europe towards our region can significantly impact the temperature, especially in the northern Gulf areas, bringing colder conditions."

 ALSO READ: